How Much HP Does a Catback Exhaust Add

 How a Catback Exhaust Affects Engine Performance

 When an engine expels exhaust gases, they need to flow smoothly through the exhaust system.
-Backpressure is the resistance that exhaust gases encounter as they move through the system.
-High backpressure can prevent the engine from operating efficiently by reducing the amount of air and fuel the engine can intake.
+Backpressure is the resistance the exhaust gases face as they move through the system.
+High backpressure can hinder engine efficiency by restricting the amount of air and fuel the engine can intake.
 A well-designed catback exhaust system reduces this backpressure, allowing the engine to “breathe” more freely.

-Catback systems are designed with smoother, wider pipes and better airflow characteristics, which significantly reduce the resistance that exhaust gases face.
-By reducing backpressure, the engine can expel gases more efficiently, improving power output, particularly at higher RPMs.
+Catback exhaust systems are designed with smoother, wider pipes and better airflow characteristics.
+This design significantly reduces the resistance exhaust gases encounter, helping the engine expel gases more efficiently.
+By decreasing backpressure, the engine is able to operate more effectively, especially at higher RPMs where airflow is typically more restricted.

 A catback exhaust system can increase power by 5 to 15 horsepower